 - " do not exceed 5m2 for office, industrial, recreational or entertainment use - " are attached to a front fence or facade of a main building - " do not project more than 150mm from front facade or front fence - " are not illuminated - " contain the name of business or operator, the use of premises, the contact details or name and address of building and - " comprise no more than two signs.

 Plumbing or drainage work

 Carrying out plumbing or drainage work.

 All aspects of development

-Development undertaken by the state or a statutory body representing the state, for the purposes of public housing.
+Development undertaken for the purposes of public housing.

 Development for a Home based business.

 Development consistent with an approved PoD.